pointfreeco/combine-schedulers/README.md

 This is a very simple example of how to control the flow of time with the test scheduler, but this technique can be used to test any publisher that involves Combine's asynchronous operations.

-### `UIScheduler`

-A scheduler that executes its work on the main queue as soon as possible.
-This scheduler is inspired by the [equivalent](https://github.com/ReactiveCocoa/ReactiveSwift/blob/58d92aa01081301549c48a4049e215210f650d07/Sources/Scheduler.swift#L92) scheduler in the [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) project.

-If `UIScheduler.shared.schedule` is invoked from the main thread then the unit of work will be performed immediately.
-This is in contrast to `DispatchQueue.main.schedule`, which will incur a thread hop before executing since it uses `DispatchQueue.main.async` under the hood.

-This scheduler can be useful for situations where you need work executed as quickly as possible on the main thread, and for which a thread hop would be problematic, such as when performing animations.

 ### `ImmediateScheduler`

 The Combine framework comes with an `ImmediateScheduler` type of its own, but it defines all new types for the associated types of `SchedulerTimeType` and `SchedulerOptions`.
 This means you cannot easily swap between a live `DispatchQueue` and an "immediate" `DispatchQueue` that executes work synchronously.
 The only way to do that would be to introduce generics to any code making use of that scheduler, which can become unwieldly.